The Bear Who Wasn't There - Perfect Picture Book Friday #PPBF

 Why I like this book:

-- Great book for testing predictions of the kid(s) - What about the paw prints, mysterious shapes, & deceiving signs?
+- Great book for testing predictions with kids - What's with the paw prints, mysterious shapes, & deceiving signs?
 What are the mice up to?

 - Create or practice word play and puns.